AloXado320/rom-manager-2-c/README.md

 You must manage scripts of individual levels so that custom objects/unknown objects are properly commented or included in the repo.

- * For music, delete the original sequences and drop in the extracted ones.
-Then merge (manually at this moment) the sequences.json with the original sequences.json.
-For convenience when working with multiple hacks, filenames include the romname, this should not cause any conflicts.

 **NOTE** sequence numbers must be in numerical order.

 ***NOT GUARANTEED TO COMPILE DIRECTLY AFTER EXTRACTION***